erfan4lx/Telegram-Mass-DM-Sender/README.md

 ✅Send message with photo+caption / video+caption

+✅Save the members which got message from the tool to don't send message to the same members at next time using the software

 Contact with me to get the Password of Zip file on :

  Telegram : https://t.me/erfan4lx1